Types of Used in

 Water Garden Rock Use Examples

-Project 1: The Rocky Streambed: River rocks were used to create a winding stream through a suburban backyard in this installation.
+Project 1: The Rocky Streambed: River rocks were used to create a winding stream through a suburban in this installation.
 The rocks were chosen for their smooth surfaces and varied colors, which helped simulate a natural stream environment.
 This project shows how river rocks can be beautiful and functional, guiding the water’s path and reducing erosion.

 Project 2: The Limestone Waterfall: Limestone was the focal point of this waterfall feature, chosen for its light color and ability to adjust water pH.
 The rocks were strategically placed to create a series of small drops, highlighting the stone’s natural texture and ensuring a gentle, melodious water sound.